FOOD MAKES MICHIGAN GREAT AGAIN

 Sweetman emphasizes that the food grown in her program is for therapeutic purposes only.
 It is not used to feed staff or patients at the hospital.
 That is the job of Michigan farmers, she says.

 Sweetman then introduced us to the Cultivate Michigan Pledge, which left me in stunned silence, as I learned about its programs, supported by the Center for Regional Food Systems and Michigan Farm to Institutions Network, and compared them to the relatively empty and unfunded words of the Ontario Local Food Act in my neck of the woods.
-Michigan offers a model for anyone interested in promoting local food production and sales through purchases from public sector and public service institutions.
+Michigan offers a model for anyone interested in promoting local food production and sales through purchases from the public sector and public service institutions.

 DETROIT FOOD POLICY COUNCIL